The Great Courses: The Skeptic’s Guide to American History

 There are many, many characters in de Bernieres’ novel.
 The story’s attraction is marred by its leisurely pace and manifold characters.
 However, threads of de Bernieres’ created lives come together in its last chapters.
 Each character offers a novelist eye view of cultural disruption, conflict, and resolution in Turkey’s journey to statehood.

-The village of Eskibahce (presumed to be Kayakoy, Turkey) is peopled by Christians, Muslims, Jews, Arabs, Armenians, Greeks, Turks, and Ottomans.
+The village of Eskibahce (presumed to be Kayakoy, Turkey) is peopled by Christians, Muslims, Jews, Arabs, Armenians, Greeks, and Turks who live under Ottoman rule.

 It is not a cosmopolitan village with wealthy merchants and productive industry.
 It is a small community of sheepherders, subsistence farmers, one Pasha, one successful entrepreneur, and two religious leaders.